openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 In the following sections, the various OpenStack components will be added to the 'openstack' model.
-Each application will be installed from the online `Charm store`_ and many will have configuration options specified via a YAML file.
+Each application will be installed from the online `Charmhub`_ and many will have configuration options specified via a YAML file.

 .. note::